luciqai/luciq-ios-sdk/README.md

 $ carthage update
 ```

-Then drag Luciq.framework into your Xcode project.
+Then drag LuciqSDK.framework into your Xcode project.

 ### Swift Package Manager